24 injured Libyan fighters will be treated in Boston; 6 more, in Germany

-NATO's Libya campaign began in March, after the Security Council adopted Resolution 1973, which imposed a no-fly zone in the country's airspace and authorized member states "to take all necessary measures to protect civilians under threat of attack in the country ... while excluding a foreign occupation force of any form on any part of Libyan territory."
+NATO’s Libya campaign began in March, after the Security Council adopted Resolution 1973, which imposed a no-fly zone in the country’s airspace and authorized member states to take measures to protect civilians.

 The resolution became the basis for NATO’s airstrikes in the North African nation.

 In ending the mandate Thursday, the Security Council expressed concern at the proliferation of arms in Libya and said it intends to address that issue further.
 The resolution also expressed “grave concern about continuing reports of reprisals, arbitrary detentions, wrongful imprisonment and extrajudicial executions.”

 Last week, U.S. Admiral James Stavridis, commander of NATO’s military forces, recommended that NATO wrap up its mission in Libya by October 31.
 NATO ministers gave preliminary approval to that plan.

 But U.S. Defense Secretary Leon Panetta said this week that Libya’s National Transitional Council wanted NATO to stick around until it could establish governance.

 However, Libyan Deputy Ambassador Ibrahim Dabbashi told the 15-member council Wednesday that the Libyan people were looking forward to ending the NATO mission.